How to Check Device Performance in Windows 11

 Using the PC Health Check App

 You can download the app from Microsoft’s official website.
-Once it’s installed, it gives you a rundown of your device’s specs, like your processor, RAM, and how much storage you have.
-It also checks if your PC meets the requirements for the newest Windows updates.
+After installing the app, it gives you a rundown of your device’s specifications, including your processor, RAM, and storage amount.
+The app also checks if your PC meets the requirements for the newest Windows updates.

 Troubleshooting Performance Issues

-If your Windows 11 performance check reveals issues, you can troubleshoot by clearing temporary files using Disk Cleanup or by disabling unneeded startup programs in Task Manager.
+If your Windows 11 performance check reveals issues, you can troubleshoot by clearing temporary files using Disk Cleanup (a tool for freeing up disk space) or by disabling unneeded startup programs in Task Manager.

 Hardware Diagnostics